Meetecho is a WebRTC application that is accessed through a web browser, so you do not need to install anything, just follow the appropriate link.

 For IETF meetings, a variety of testing opportunities are usually available in advance of and during meeting week.
 Even if you have used Meetecho previously, you are encouraged to test your set up ahead of the meeting as updates to Meetecho, browsers, and operating systems may have introduced changes.

-The general expectation is that participants will send audio only when recognized by a session chair as part of the queue.
+The general expectation is that participants will send audio or video only when recognized by a session chair as part of the queue.

 When speaking, please start by stating your name and any affiliation information you would like to share so that information is available to people listing to the audio, including the audio-only recordings of the session.

-If you run into trouble setting up for an IETF meeting using Meetecho, or would like additional information, you should feel free to email email@example.com.
+If you run into trouble setting up for an IETF meeting using Meetecho, or would like additional information, please contact email@example.com.